bromodachi-team/bromodachi-web/blogs/bombermania-post-mortem.md

 ### 1. The winning / losing condition:
 - The player must **eliminate all enemies within time limit** of each level,
 - Any civilian harmed **would not be tolerated,**
-- Player can try again endlessly within the time limit.
+- Player can try to trigger the explosion chain three times without any time limit.

 ### 2. Setting up bombs:
 - Player drag bombs onto tiles within the level,
 - The first placed bomb will start the chain of explosions - and will only be triggered after the player press the explode button.
-- Placed bomb can be returned anytime by dragging the bomb and drop to the return zone
+- Placed bomb can not be returned, nor re-arranged to another tiles.
 - Also, placed bomb can be re-arranged on to another tile within the level, as long as that tile is empty.
 - Player do not have to place all provided bomb onto the level to trigger the explosion.
 The remaining bombs will be converted to coins as reward after the player win the level

 ### 3. Boosters:
-- Player have 3 boosters, can be bought by coins, or gained by watching an advertisement
+- Player have 4 different types of booster, can be bought by coins, or gained by watching an advertisement
-- 3 boosters are:
+- The 4 types of boosters are:
+  - **Undo:** Return a placed bomb on the level.
+If the returned bomb is the first bomb to explode, then another bomb will be chosen to explode first randomly.
   - **Switch:** Change which bomb will explode first,
   - **Barrage:** Deals damage to random enemies, with the first damage dealt to a specific enemy,
   - **Destroy:** Destroy a specific target by choice.